-CalMHSA Streamline SmartCare Electronic Health Record:

-As the department is implementing and will go live with the CalMHSA Streamline SmartCare products for an Electronic Health Records System, the Contractor may be required to use the Streamline SmartCare product functionality that is relevant to the scope of work of this contract, this will go into effect only as requested by the County.
+i.
+CalMHSA SmartCare Electronic Health Record: As the department is implementing and will go live with the CalMHSA Streamline SmartCare products for an Electronic Health Records System, the Contractor shall be required to use the Streamline SmartCare product functionality that is relevant to the scope of work of this contract, as requested by the County.
 This may include the following Streamline SmartCare functionality: use of the Billing System, client chart, physician or nursing specific home pages, E-Prescribing, other clinical documentation, and any other Electronic Health Record data collection necessary for the County to meet billing and quality assurance goals.
-The Contractor shall receive training as needed to be able to comply with this requirement and will be required to complete CalMHSA Learning Management System Modules specific to the Streamline SmartCare product prior to being able to enter into the system.
+The Contractor shall receive training as needed to be able to comply with this requirement and will be required to complete CalMHSA Learning Management System Modules specific to the SmartCare product prior to being able to enter into the system